What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-ApolloScape \cite{ApolloScape}, proposed in 2020, is a large-scale dataset with diverse annotations for multiple tasks.
-Due to \href{https://apolloscape.auto/lane_segmentation.html}{temporary unavailability} \cite{ApolloGit}, the following analysis is based on its repository \cite{ApolloGit} and publication \cite{ApolloScape}.
-ApolloScape provides 165,949 images (3384 × 2710 pixels) collected from 3 sites for semantic lanemark segmentation, with 132189 and 33760 for training and testing.
+\paragraph{\textbf{ApolloScape:}} Proposed in 2020, ApolloScape \cite{ApolloScape} is a large-scale multi-task dataset.
+Due to \href{https://apolloscape.auto/lane_segmentation.html}{temporary unavailability} \cite{ApolloGit}, the following analysis is based on \cite{ApolloScape} and its repository \cite{ApolloGit}.
+ApolloScape provides 165,949 images (3384×2710) collected from 3 Chinese sites for semantic segmentation of lanemarks, with 132,189 and 33,760 for training and testing.
 Although \cite{ApolloScape} defines 35 lane marking classes organized into 11 functional categories, the released package contains 27 classes \cite{ApolloGit}.
 Extending beyond the general lines, such as double solid yellow lines, ApolloScape \cite{ApolloScape} also covers directional arrows, speed reduction bumps, diamond and rectangle indicators, and other markings.
 Each class is jointly defined by the type (e.g., arrow or double solid), color, and functional attributes of the lane marks.
 Each pixel is categorized into one of the lanemark classes, the void class, or the ignored class.
 Fig.~\ref{fig:apollo_visualization} shows a sample scenario in which ApolloScape provides complete semantic segmentation by labeling the entire crosswalk area, compared to BDD100K \cite{BDD100K} which only supports the detection of crosswalks by marking the left and right boundaries.